Aaaand we're back in Mérida

 Once he caught his breath, he was a very nice and extraordinarily helpful.
 He did an amazing job of explaining the process and what to expect while building in Mérida.

 In my mind, however, the damage was done.
-As great as I think their work is, and it is great, I am hesitant to work with a company that didn't seem to have time for me.
+As great as I think their work is, and it is great, I am hesitant to work with an architect that didn't seem to have time for me.
 Especially when there are so many other great architects in the area who do seem to want to work with us.
-It was a bit of a defeated feeling, but me and Angie talked and they were the first casualty on the list.

-The final meeting was the rescheduled meeting that we hurried to get to.
+The final meeting was the rescheduled meeting that we hurried to get to since it was now scheduled directly after the third meeting.
 We had to wait in the lobby for this one to start as well.
 Not because they weren't there or forgot, but because they are so incredibly busy.

 This was the shortest of all the meetings.
 It was great to meet with them, but it seemed like we were small potatoes for them.
 We'd probably end up with a cookie-cutter design simply because we weren't in a category where we'd spend enough to really get the 'full treatment.'

-While it was an honor to sit down with them, they were the second crossed from the list.
-It was down to the final two.
+While it was a dreamlike experience to sit down with them, since they were the firm that I thought many years ago we would want to hire, they were the second and most easily crossed from the list.

 Wednesday morning we got up and went to the airport for the long series of flights home.
 It was a quick trip, but it was a fun and productive trip.